Azure-Samples/azure-spring-boot-samples/appconfiguration/azure-spring-cloud-appconfiguration-config/azure-spring-cloud-appconfiguration-config-convert-sample/azure-spring-cloud-appconfiguration-config-convert-sample-initial/README.md

-# Spring Cloud Azure Config Conversion Sample client library for Java
+# Spring Cloud Azure Config Conversion Sample

 This sample shows how to convert a Spring Cloud Application with Cosmos DB to be using App Configuration + Key Vault